Lean Body Mass Calculator

 Reduced risk of lifestyle diseases

-Better athletic performance
+Improved athletic performance

 Healthier aging and mobility

-Someone with higher lean mass can be healthier at a higher weight than someone lighter but with more body fat.
+Someone with higher lean mass can be healthier at a higher weight than someone lighter with more body fat.

 A Lean Body Mass Calculator estimates how much of your body weight comes from non-fat tissues.
-It uses inputs such as:

 Gender